-Injections are given to the eyes treat certain eye conditions.
+Injections are given to the eyes to treat certain eye conditions.
 These could be severe eye infections known as endophthalmitis.
 They could even be eye diseases related to diabetes.
 More on that later.
 Let us first understand the different types of drugs in these injections.

 There are three types of injections